So you've mastered how to post the perfect #TravelEnvy pics, but do you know all the ways to save money on your next holiday getaway?

 After posting all those #travellust pics and calling relatives back home to brag (we mean chat), you don't want to return to find a bill that's hundreds of pounds more than what you were expecting.

-Using apps like Skype to video call or chat and texting your friends back home on WhatsApp or Viber (using Wi-Fi) will help you save money.
+Using apps like Facetime and WhatsApp to video call or message your friends back home (using Wi-Fi) will help you save money.

 5. Pick the right travel insurance

 No one wants to get ill or injured on holiday, but unfortunately it's impossible to predict what will happen.
 So play it safe by researching Travel Insurance cover levels.
 Make sure you get one that suits precisely your needs, whether you're a family of four on your first family holiday or a group of friends on an adventure holiday in Costa Rica.

 If you travel abroad more than twice a year, multi-trip cover could work out cheaper.
 Older travellers and those with pre-existing medical conditions should be upfront about declaring all information to end up with the best deal.

 6. Social media - and apps - are your friend

 Twitter is awash with travel deals designed to help you find discounts on hotels and airlines - just follow the accounts of major airlines, travel bloggers and aggregator sites for the latest info.
 As for those Facebook friends who live in California/Tuscany/Prague?
 Reach out to them - they'll be an endless resource for local recommendations, and may even have a spare room for you to sleep in.

 From learning a new language to having a map for any destination, travel apps are a brilliant, free resource at your fingertips.
 As for the best budgeting-as-you-travel app?
 Try Trail Wallet, which tracks your budget and spending easily and will make taking care of your finances - and helping them stretch across continents - a breeze.